jesseopdenbrouw/riscv-minimal/README.md

 instret, instreth, mvendorid, marchid, mimpid, mhartid, mstatus, mstatush, misa, mie, mtvec, mscratch, mepc, mcause, mip.
 Some of these CSRs are hardwired.
 Others will be implemented when needed.
-The time and timeh CSRs produces the time since reset in microseconds.
+The time and timeh CSRs produces the time since reset in microseconds, shadowed from the External Timer memory mapped registers.

 ## Software